borkabrak/takenotes/README.md

     - and maybe a color picker with it to change the note color

-* When a note is selected, bring it in front of other notes

-* When restoring from no previous notes, js error thrown

 TO MAYBE DO:
 ============

 * Note() object?
-* Shadow when dragging?

-* Adjust board height to window